Kashif-E/Media3-Editor/README.md

 - The preview uses ExoPlayer `2.19.1`; deprecation warnings can be addressed later but the player functions today.
 - `MainActivity` keeps the UI state in Compose (remembering presets, inputs, progress) and surfaces errors via a `SnackbarHost`.
-- The repository now includes `.gitignore`, README, and a staged initial commit for this project.